How to Unprotect a Workbook in Excel (5 Methods)

 25- removing .xlsx extension and adding .zip extension to the file

-• Afterward, open the zipped folder by double-clicking it, and then open the xl folder.
+• Open the zipped folder by double-clicking on it and navigate to the xl folder.

 26- opening the xl folder of the zipped folder

-• Then open the worksheets folder in the xl folder.
+• Open the worksheets folder within the xl folder.

 27- opening the worksheets folder in the xl folder